gmunda97/Semantic_Retrieval/README.md

 # Semantic Search

 A simple semantic search engine that retrieves similar documents given their cosine similarity and performs a re-ranking of the retrieved documents with a cross-encoder Transformer for better performance.
-The code also make use of Facebook AI Similarity Search (FAISS) to store and index the embeddings for a fast retrieval, without indexing them every time you run the code.
+The code also makes use of Facebook AI Similarity Search (FAISS) to store and index the embeddings for a fast retrieval, without indexing them every time you run the code.

 ## Architecture
 ![Architecture](./assets/Architecture.png)